HeavyBoxZEC25T/HeavyBoxZEC25T/README.md

 ### Idiots call themselves
-- 👋 I’m 艺盒JMore @JunmoreHeavyBox, It's a molecule.
+- 👋 I’m 艺盒JMore @JunmoreHeavyBox, Is a molecule.
 - 🖨️ My interests are a little too much and confusing...
 - ⛏️ I am working hard to mine my surplus value, Let's see I can do.
 - ✋🏼 I am not eager to cooperate, nor do I want to cooperate.